EndPointCorp/end-point-blog/2014/04/25/building-open-source-software-centric.html.md

 is to focus on consulting for those using your open source tools, as it will allow you to see real use cases of your open source project to gain perspective.
 The disadvantage to consulting could be that your attention is diverted from development or maintenance of the project, but Leah touched on how to mitigate this later in the talk.
 - Training: Training can provide expected, scheduled bursts of income, and can be on the spectrum of very focused content, small, high cost per attendee, to more general, large, low  cost per attendee.
 Leah has a preference for being on the "very focused content, small, high cost per attendee" approach because it may be more amenable to growing a passionate, involved community.
-- Events: Events are a great way to build a community around an open source tool, generate leads for the other revenue streams, and perpetuate the addiction to the good will &amp; exposure that comes with open source.
+- Events: Events are a great way to build a community around an open source tool, generate leads for the other revenue streams, and perpetuate the addiction to the good will & exposure that comes with open source.
 In terms of events, sponsorship, affiliate training opportunities, and admissions are all potential sources of revenue here.

 #### What Doesn't Work